• Skip to primary navigation

 • Cook egg noodles according to package directions for al dente pasta.
 Drain, pour noodles into 9x13 pan, and set aside.

-• In a saucepan over medium heat, add butter.
+• Meanwhile, in a saucepan over medium heat, add butter.
 Once hot and melted, add diced onions.
 Cook until onions begin to brown and turn translucent.
 Add garlic and flour, then cook for 1 additional minute.

 • Add chicken broth and milk, whisking continuously until incorporated and smooth.
 Bring to a simmer and cook until sauce has thickened slightly, about 3 to 4 minutes.